Finnfund invests in business activities in developing countries

-Finnfund grants long-term funding for responsible private business activities in developing countries and countries in transition.
+Finnfund grants long-term funding for responsible private business activities in developing and transition economies.

-Finnfund is a development finance company whose main shareholder is the Finnish State.
-It offers long-term risk capital and investment loans for viable projects in developing countries and Russia.
+Finnfund is a Finnish state majority-owned development finance institution.
+It offers long-term risk financing and investment loans to companies operating in developing countries.

-Find out more about Finnfund's activities on its own website.
+Read more about Finnfund's activities on Finnfund's own website.